Skip to content

 nvcc

-Note that the default Docker image doesn't bundle nvcc, which is required for building custom CUDA kernels.
-To install it, use conda install cuda.
+By default, the base Docker image doesn’t include nvcc, which is required for building custom CUDA kernels.
+If you need nvcc, set the corresponding property to true.

 type: dev-environment